Anton Webern: From 1908: Emergence and opera sketches

-In 1906, Schoenberg assigned Webern Bach chorales to harmonize and figure; Webern completed eighteen in a highly chromatic idiom.
-Then the Passacaglia, Op.
-1 (1908) was his graduation piece, and the Op.
-2 choral canons soon followed.
-The passacaglia's chromatic harmonic language and less conventional orchestration distinguished it from prior works; its form foreshadowed those of his later works.
-Conducting the 1911 Danzig premiere of Op.
-1 at the Friedrich-Wilhelm-Schützenhaus, he paired it with Debussy's 1894 Prélude à l'après-midi d'un faune, Ludwig Thuille's 1896 Romantische Ouvertüre, and Mahler's 1901–1904 Kindertotenlieder in a poorly attended Moderner Abend (Note: Modern Evening) concert.
-The Danziger Zeitung critic derided Op.
-1 as an "insane experiment".
+The Passacaglia, Op.
+1 (1908), modeled openly on that of Brahms's Fourth, was Webern's graduation piece.
+Its chromaticism and innovative orchestration distinguished it from prior works, and its use of form foreshadowed works to come.
+Conducting its 1911 premiere at Danzig's Friedrich-Wilhelm-Schützenhaus, he paired it with Debussy's 1894 Prélude à l'après-midi d'un faune, Ludwig Thuille's 1896 Romantische Ouvertüre, and Mahler's 1901–1904 Kindertotenlieder for a poorly attended "modern evening" concert.
+The Danziger Zeitung called it an "insane experiment".
+The Op.
+2 choral canons (1908) soon followed.

-In 1908 Webern also began an opera on Maeterlinck's Alladine et Palomides, of which only unfinished sketches remained, and in 1912 he wrote Berg that he had finished one or more scenes for another planned but unrealized opera, Die sieben Prinzessinnen, on Maeterlinck's Les Sept Princesses.
+Also in 1908, Webern began an opera on Maeterlinck's Alladine et Palomides, of which only unfinished sketches were found, and in 1912 he wrote Berg that he had finished one or more scenes for another planned but unrealized opera, Die sieben Prinzessinnen, on Maeterlinck's Les Sept Princesses.
 He had been an opera enthusiast from his student days.
-Debussy's Pelléas et Mélisande enraptured him twice in Dec.
-1908 Berlin and again in 1911 Vienna.
+Debussy's Pelléas et Mélisande enraptured him twice in Berlin in December 1908 and again in Vienna in 1911.
 As a vocal coach and opera conductor, he knew the repertoire "perfectly ... every cut, ... unmarked cadenza, and in the comic operas every theatrical joke".
 He "adored" Mozart's Il Seraglio and revered Strauss, predicting Salome would last.
 When in high spirits, Webern would sing bits of Lortzing's Zar und Zimmermann, a personal favorite.
 He expressed interest (to Max Deutsch) in writing an opera pending a good text and adequate time; in 1930, he asked Jone for "opera texts, or rather dramatic texts", planning cantatas instead.